emilyhasson/emilyhasson/README.md

 # Hi there, I'm Emily Hasson 👋

-I'm a computer science grad student and researcher at the University of Illinois at Urbana-Champaign.
-My work involves optimizing large language models for complex feature identification.
-I'm particularly interested in analysis and management of unstructured and semi-structured text data.

 ## 📫 How to reach me

 You can reach out to me via email at [emilyhasson927@gmail.com](mailto:emilyhasson927@gmail.com).
 I'm also active on LinkedIn, so you can connect with me [here](https://www.linkedin.com/in/emilyphasson).